-If your tower is equipped with the optional tower speakers, they can be removed.
-Remove the connectors (A) and loosen the knob (B).
-Store the knob in the speaker enclosure.
-If you remove your tower for storage, remove the tower speakers and disconnect the connector (C).
+If your tower is equipped with the optional Deafcon tower speakers, they can be removed.
+To remove the connectors, press the connector latch pin (A) and twist counterclockwise.
+Loosen the mounting screws (B).
+Return the mounting screws to the mounting holes.
+If you remove your tower for storage, remove the tower speakers.